Can I use CLA safflower seed oil for skincare? Read this article to understand how this oil can benefit you if you have acne, eczema, or psoriasis.

 However, the adverse effects and medical efficacy of these oils are still open to debate given the conflicting clinical studies and trials.
 The following are key highlights of the adverse effects associated with safflower oil:

-- Taking safflower with other prescription especially non-steroidal anti-inflammatory analgesics and anticoagulants can increase the risk hemorrhaging
+- Taking safflower with other prescriptions especially non-steroidal anti-inflammatory analgesics and anticoagulants can increase the risk of hemorrhage

 - Heart problems like chest pain, changes in heart rate, and increased breathing have been reported in individuals on safflower oil supplements in clinical studies.